Emmacho/SoarNego/README.md

 refresh the page.
 Currently it is the only way to convert from HTML to a usable JSON file for the editor

-6) If you would like to compare documents you should be able to select a file on the left, the name of the file you are currently using should be on the top, then once you select seePrvious at the top of the screen, a file pane will open on the right where you can select which file version you would like to compare to.
+6) If you would like to compare documents you should be able to select a file on the left, the name of the file you are currently using should be on the top, then once you select seePrevious at the top of the screen, a file pane will open on the right where you can select which file version you would like to compare to.